ikluft/LongitudeTZ/docs/cli-spec.md

     lon-tz --longitude=xxx.xxx --get=fieldname
     lon-tz --longitude=xxx.xxx --get=fieldname,fieldname,...
-    lon-tz --longitude=xxx.xxx --get=fieldname --get=fieldname ...
-    lon-tz --longitude=xxx.xxx --get=fieldname,fieldname --get=fieldname,fieldname ...

 determines a field of data to output from the specified time zone.

 The --get parameter is allowed to specify more than one field to be output.
-It can be specified more than once.
-Multiple fields may also be comma-delimited within one --get value.
-Either or both ways, it prints each requested field on a separate line on the program's output in the order that they were requested on the command line.
+Multiple fields may be comma-delimited within one --get value.
+It prints each requested field on a separate line on the program's output in the order that they were requested on the command line.

-The --get parameter may be combined with other time zone parameters in order to extract data from any of those settings.
+The --get parameter displays the time zone parameters resulting from other command-line parameters which defined it.

 The allowed field names are